-Caroline Islands Air, Inc. is a government owned corporation, created under Public Law No. 10-72 by the Congress of the Federated States of Micronesia (FSM).
-The main purpose of CIA is to (1) provide air transportation services throughout the FSM, (2) contract with domestic and foreign persons and corporations for the provision of aircraft and services, (3) operate domestic air transportation, (4) train citizens in professions related to aeronautics, (5) act as a "Freely Associated State Air Carrier" within the meaning of the Federal Program and Services Agreement concluded pursuant to the Compact of Free Association, (6) engage in support activities, included but not limited to, freight terminal and delivery activities and passenger services, and (7) enter into joint ventures with other entities in order to effectuate its operation.
+CIA is a component unit of the FSM National Government and was created under Public Law No. 10-72 by the Congress of the Federated States of Micronesia (FSM).
+The primary objectives of CIA are to: (1) provide air transportation services across the Federated States of Micronesia (FSM); (2) contract with domestic and international entities for aircraft procurement and service provision; (3) operate domestic air routes; (4) train FSM citizens in aeronautical professions; (5) serve as a 'Freely Associated State Air Carrier' as defined in the Federal Programs and Services Agreement pursuant to the Compact of Free Association; (6) conduct support activities such as freight terminal operations, delivery services, and passenger assistance; and (7) engage in joint ventures with other organizations to further its operational goals.

-Overview of Fiscal Year 2022
+Overview of Fiscal Year 2023